 The grandsons started by holding the flashlight.
 Then by handing him the tool he asked for.
 Then by pulling Romex through stud bays with his voice coaching them from the other side of the wall.
 Then by bending conduit.
 Then by terminating a panel under his watch.
 Then by bidding small jobs of their own.

 The small jobs got bigger.
 Service upgrades.
 EV chargers.
 Solar tie-ins.
 A heat pump retrofit for an HVAC company that didn't know how to land the disconnect.
 A panel swap for a coffee shop that had outgrown its 100A.
-A first whole-house rewire on a 1962 ranch where every neutral was sharing.
+A first whole-house rewire on an older ranch where every neutral was sharing.

 At some point a contractor on a job asked who they worked for.
 There wasn't a name yet.
 The older grandson said, "We work for our grandfather, kind of."
 The contractor said, "You should put that on a truck."